mlswg/mls-protocol/draft-ietf-mls-protocol.md

     uint64 epoch;
     ContentType content_type;
     opaque authenticated_data<V>;
-} MLSCiphertextContentAAD;
+} PrivateContentAAD;
 ~~~

-When decoding an MLSCiphertextContent, the application MUST check that the
+When decoding an PrivateContentTBE, the application MUST check that the
-MLSContentAuthData is valid.
+FramedContentAuthData is valid.

 It is up to the application to decide what `authenticated_data` to provide and
 how much padding to add to a given message (if any).
 The overall size of the